Will the Supreme Court let Trump fire FTC Commissioners at will?

 ## Contract Snapshot

-A "Yes" resolution occurs if the Supreme Court rules in *Trump v.
-Slaughter* to overturn or substantially limit *Humphrey's Executor v.
-United States*, allowing the President to remove FTC commissioners at will.
-A "No" resolution occurs if the Court affirms for-cause removal protections, or if the case is dismissed, settled, or otherwise disposed of without a merits decision.
-The decision must be issued before August 1, 2027; otherwise, the market closes to "No" by that date.
+The market resolves to "Yes" if the Supreme Court, in *Trump v.
+Slaughter*, issues a decision before August 1, 2027, that overturns or substantially limits *Humphrey's Executor v.
+United States* (1935), allowing the President to remove FTC commissioners at will.
+Conversely, it resolves to "No" if the Court affirms for-cause removal protections or if the case is dismissed, settled, or otherwise disposed of without a merits decision before the August 1, 2027, deadline.
+The market will close and expire early if the "Yes" event occurs.

 ## Market Discussion